fathuranan/debutant-fr-ROR/README.md

-# README
+#README

+# 🇫🇷 French Learning Website – KOMDIGI x Progate Project

-This website was developed as part of a course completion requirement organized by the Ministry of Communication and Informatics (KOMDIGI) in collaboration with Progate Indonesia in August 2022.
-Built using the Ruby on Rails framework, the project integrates essential web development components while leveraging the Ruby programming language.
-The site also demonstrates a basic database integration using PostgreSQL, including a functional user login system as part of the back-end implementation.
+This repository contains the source code for a beginner-level French learning website developed as part of the KOMDIGI x Progate program held by the Ministry of Communication and Informatics (KOMINFO) and Progate Indonesia in August 2022.

+## 📌 Project Overview

-The purpose of this website is to serve as a learning platform for Indonesian users who are interested in studying the French language but may not know where to begin.
-With a beginner-friendly interface and structure, the website aims to make language learning more accessible, especially for self-learners.
-It reflects both technical skill in web development and a practical approach to addressing educational needs in a digital era.
+The purpose of this website is to support Indonesian learners who are interested in starting their journey into the French language.
+Designed with a user-friendly interface, the platform serves as an entry point for self-learners who may not know where or how to begin.

-Beyond serving as a functional project for certification, this website also highlights my ability to design educational tools with a user-centered approach.
-The project involved planning content flow, structuring information for clarity, and ensuring responsiveness across different devices.
+Developed using **Ruby on Rails**, the project also integrates basic **PostgreSQL** database functionality and includes a simple user login system.
+The project demonstrates full-stack web development capabilities, from UI layout to backend structure.

+## 🎯 Objectives

+- Develop a beginner-friendly website using Ruby on Rails.
+- Apply back-end logic with PostgreSQL for user management.
+- Provide easy access to basic French language learning content.
+- Showcase a real-world educational project for portfolio and certification purposes.

+## 💼 Skills & Tools Used

+- **Programming Language**: Ruby
+- **Framework**: Ruby on Rails
+- **Database**: PostgreSQL
+- **Version Control**: Git
+- **UI/UX**: Basic HTML/CSS, ERB templates
+- **Deployment**: (Optional – add Heroku or other platforms if used)

+## 👨‍💻 Author

+This project was developed by [Your Name], an IT Support Specialist with experience in website development, networking, and educational research.
+It is part of a broader professional portfolio to showcase both technical and educational project experience.

+## 📄 License

+This project is for educational and portfolio purposes only.
+Feel free to explore the code and modify it for learning.

+---

+⭐️ *If you find this project interesting, feel free to star the repository and leave feedback!*